whatsmate/whatsmate.github.io/_posts/2022-06-21-send-telegram-mp3-c-sharp-dot-net.md

 3. Locate the file `cs/send-telegram-mp3.cs`.  <script src="https://gist.github.com/whatsmate/c7ad4f16fc683d1bec2ed86c839b9fac.js"></script>
 4. Study the `C#` source code and customize the TODO/FIXME lines.
    * Among other things, put down YOUR OWN number as the recipient.
 You can't send messages to strangers because we are against SPAMMERS.
-5. Run the `C#` program in Visual Studio to send yourself the first PDF file!
+5. Run the `C#` program in Visual Studio to send yourself the first MP3 file!

 Happy coding :)